actor-framework/evolution/proposals/0002-lists-durations-includes-and-variables-in-configs.md

 ### Accessing Variables

-Adopting the `$x` notation for variable access would be most intuitive.
-We could also extend the `@`-notation to mean "variable from this config" and also allow `@group.key` to pick individual values.
+Adopting the `$x` notation for accessing environment variables is most intuitive.
+We could also extend the `@`-notation to mean "local variable from this config" and also allow `@group.key` to pick individual values from a group.
+In this way, each group and each key automatically becomes a local variable.

 ### Includes